Types of Laptops Explained: 5 Categories and Their Differences

 That experience taught me something important: a laptop doesn’t need to be powerful to be useful.
 It just needs to match what you actually do.

-Illustration showing students, writers, families, and casual home users using a budget laptop for everyday tasks
+Students, writers, families, and casual home users using a budget laptop for everyday tasks

 What a Budget Laptop Is NOT Designed For